 - To arrange pilotage, an agent, owner, or master of a vessel shall inform SWAPA of a vessel movement at least 36 hours before the movement in order to provide sufficient time for a pilot to arrive at the vessel by the available means of transportation.
 An agent, owner, or master of a vessel shall again inform SWAPA at least 24 hours before the movement.
-See contact information below. - Inbound vessels are requested to establish contact with the Pilot Station on VHF Channel 10 (KCE 203 Southwest Pilots) one and a half (1.5) hours prior to arrival off the Homer Spit.
-Contact the pilot boat on Channel 10 a half (0.5) hour prior to arriving off the Homer Spit. - A pilot ladder is to be rigged in compliance with SOLAS regulation 17, Chapter 5 on the leeward side about one (1) meter above the water. - Pilot Boarding: As vessels approach the pilot station, 1.0 miles 180° true from Lands End Light; approximate position 59° 35' North latitude, 151° 25' West longitude, they should be prepared to make a lee for the pilot boat should sea conditions require it AND the pilot boat request it.
+See contact information below. - ➤ Inbound vessels are requested to establish contact with the SWAPA Dispatch via cellphone at 1-907-299-7513 Pilot Station on VHF Channel 10 (KCE 203 Southwest Pilots) one and a half (1.5) hours prior to arrival at the Homer Pilot Station.
+Contact the Homer pilot boat on VHF 10A 30 minutes prior to arrival at the Homer Pilot Station. - A pilot ladder is to be rigged in compliance with SOLAS regulation 17, Chapter 5 on the leeward side about one (1) meter above the water. - Pilot Boarding: As vessels approach the pilot station, 1.0 miles 180° true from Lands End Light; approximate position 59° 35' North latitude, 151° 25' West longitude, they should be prepared to make a lee for the pilot boat should sea conditions require it AND the pilot boat request it.
 During certain conditions of SW winds and seas, vessels may be requested to proceed past Coal Point and turn north to make a lee for boarding.
 Vessels are requested to proceed at a safe speed of about 8-10 knots during embarkation with the propeller stopped when the pilot is on the ladder.

 There are two pilot boats based in Homer.
-The MARY DELE is a 36 foot steel hull vessel and the KATMAI is a 55 foot aluminum hull vessel.
+The MARY DELE is a 36-foot steel hull vessel, and the KATMAI is a 55-foot aluminum hull vessel.
 See Figures 4 and 5.